Yellowen/Faalis/docs/guides/source/dashboard.md

 After reading this guide, you will know:

-* How to use Faalish dashboard.
+* How to use Faalis dashboard.
 * How Faalis dashboard works in general.
 * How to hack dashboard.